Glossary

 Account Information Service Provider.
 A company authorised to access bank account data with the explicit consent of your user.

-API-only method
+API-only

 The server-side integration to use if you want to build your own UI, integrate into your existing UI, or want more flexible customisation options.